 CHAPTER FIVE (Draft)

-We will turn our attention in the next several chapters to the ideas and social forces that have influenced our present condition.
-The changing attitudes and behavior of Americans over two hundred years of history have, of course, had social, economic, and political consequences.
-How have we been living?
+We will turn our attention in the next several chapters to the philosophical thinking, ideas, assumptions and attitudes, that have brought us to where we are today.
+The changing perspectives and behavior of Americans over two hundred years of history have, of course, had broad consequences.
 What were we thinking?
-How has our perspective changed, and where has this led?
+How have our views changed, and where has this led?

-We will begin here with ideas that have influenced America from the beginning, and will continue in Chapters Six and Seven, to briefly survey the popular attitudes and perceptions that developed among Americans over time.
+We will begin here with ideas that have influenced America from the beginning, and will continue in Chapters Six and Seven, to briefly survey the attitudes and popular perceptions that developed among Americans themselves over time.

-The colonists were intimately aware of the controversies, conflicts and oppressions of their European homelands, some of which had directly influenced their decisions to relocate to the American frontier.
-Prior to the American Revolution, the vast majority had arrived from England and, as we saw in the previous chapter, were highly sensitive to growing perceptions that the state of relative liberty attained in seventeenth-century England was under siege.
+The colonists and early immigrants were intimately aware of the controversies, conflicts and oppressions of their European homelands, some of which had directly influenced their decisions to relocate to the American frontier.
+Prior to the American Revolution, the vast majority had arrived from England and, as we saw in the previous chapter, were highly sensitive to growing perceptions that the relative state of liberty attained in seventeenth-century England was under siege.

-However, America was settled during a period of upheaval throughout Europe, a time of growing restlessness, of intense philosophical debate and mounting interest in scientific inquiry.
-It was also a period characterized by fierce religious controversy and horrific Christian-on-Christian violence.
-The dominant role of the Church during the Middle Ages was challenged and greatly weakened, along with most of the institutions of civil society that had previously provided social order and stability in society.
+However, America was settled during a period of upheaval throughout Europe, a time of growing restlessness, of intense philosophical debate and a fascination with scientific inquiry.
+It was also a period plagued by fierce religious controversy and horrific Christian-on-Christian violence.
+The dominant role of the Church during the Middle Ages was challenged and weakened, along with many of the institutions of civil society that had previously provided social order and stability.

-This dramatic transition, which came to be known as “the Enlightenment”, was seen by many to be a clean break with the past.
+This dramatic transition, which came to be known as “the Enlightenment”, was in many ways a clean break with the past.
 But, what came next was anything but orderly.
-The new ideas were controversial, and their consequences remain so today.
-Yet, certain perceptions and fundamental assumptions came to be firmly embedded in Western culture and thought.
+The new ideas contained serious philosophical problems.
+By the time of the American and French revolutions, the inconsistencies and contradictions of Enlightenment thinking were already hotly debated.
+Despite the logical problems, however, the promise of science and the assumed perfectibility of reason were extremely alluring.
+The new perception of reality was embraced with a fervor that came to be firmly embedded in Western thought and cultural assumptions.

-The stability of civil society in Europe during the Middle Ages had depended on the strictly ordered institutions of family, church, and commerce, including organized guilds for artisans and merchants, and other associative networks.
+The stability of civil society in Europe during the Middle Ages had depended on the strictly ordered institutions of family, church, and commerce, including the tightly controlled structure of extended families, organized guilds for merchants and artisans, and other associative networks.
 Such institutions provided foundations for local community that our present-day society lacks.
 But, they were rigid, controlling, and patriarchal.
-Eventually, increasing numbers of individuals began to rebel, to walk away from overbearing tradition, and soon the radical notion of autonomous human individuality emerged into view.
+Eventually, increasing numbers of individuals began to rebel, to walk away from overbearing tradition.
+The radical notion of autonomous human individuality emerged into view.

 Philosophers often attribute the concept of individualism to such thinkers as Petrarch and Erasmus.
-And, it led ultimately to dramatic changes in the structure of human society and governance.
-The philosophy we now call humanism, and the individualist attitude that characterized it, became the subject of fierce debate among Christian thinkers.
+And, it led ultimately to dramatic changes in the structure of European society and governance.
+The philosophy we now call humanism, and the individualist ideas that characterized it, became the subject of fierce debate among Christian thinkers.
 Some of the resulting conflicts have never been resolved.

 Writing of the consequences of this history, the American philosopher and political scientist Michael Allen Gillespie, a professor at Duke University, has observed that “modernity has two goals – to make man master and possessor of nature and to make human freedom possible.
 The question that remains is whether these two are compatible with one another.”[i]